-Typically, a delay of just a few months might be “reasonable,” but a one-year delay is usually not.
-Therefore, try to file your application as soon as possible after the occurrence of any changed or extraordinary circumstance.
-You will need to provide detailed and credible evidence regarding your filing within a “reasonable” time.
+Typically, a delay of a few months might be "reasonable," but a one-year delay is usually not.
+Try to file your application as soon as possible after the occurrence of any changed or extraordinary circumstance.
+You will need to provide detailed and credible evidence regarding your filing within a "reasonable" time.